jeremydaily/SmartSensorSimulator/README.md

 6. Move the programming pod to ISCP2 (near the power inlet).
 7. Select Tools -> Burn Bootloader
 8. If needed, burn the daughterboard boot loader with the SSS mega.

+## Source Code
+Example source code is in the examples directories for the SSS libraries.
+These are read-only files and can be modified and saved elsewhere.
+Commonly the serial number of the SSS will need to match the serial number on the case.

+Commenting the settings for the output with the signal name and wire can be helpful.

 ## Compilation
 If a compilation fails, be sure to check that you have the right board selected.
 For example Serial2.begin(9600) will not work on an ATmega328 board.
 It will work a on the ATmega2560 processor.